-The Governing Body of the Urban Renewal Agency of the City of Coos Bay:
+The Governing Body of the Urban Renewal Agency of the City of Coos Bay A Component Unit of the City of Coos Bay, Oregon:

-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Urban Renewal Agency of the City of Coos Bay, Oregon (Agency), as of and for the year ended June 30, 2004, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Urban Renewal Agency of the City of Coos Bay, Oregon (Agency) component unit of the City of Coos Bay, Oregon, as of and for the year ended June 30, 2005, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Urban Renewal Agency of the City of Coos Bay, Oregon's management.
 Our responsibility is to express opinions on these basic financial statements based on our audit.